alan-turing-institute/clean-air-infrastructure/README.md

 ## CleanAir package (optional)
-To run the clean air functionality locally (without a docker image) you can install the package with `pip` as follows:
+To run the CleanAir functionality locally (without a docker image) you can install the package with `pip` as follows:
 ```bash
 pip install -e containers
 ```